 If you ask most people, the answer you’ll receive is, “I use Facebook to interact with my friends and LinkedIn to network with my professional contacts.”
 It’s a digital separation of one’s personal and professional identity.

-The same holds when comparing video interviewing services to video chat platforms–Skype is for personal use, and our video interviewing services are for professional use.
-However, there are many benefits of integrating video interviewing services over video chat platforms in your hiring process.
-Today’s post will take a look at a few of these benefits.
+The same holds true when comparing video interviewing services to video chat platforms – Skype is best for personal use and our video interviewing software is essential for professional use.
+There are many benefits of integrating video interviewing software over video chat platforms in your hiring process.

 One-Way Video Interview: an asynchronous virtual interview in which an employer sends text-based interview questions to a candidate who records and submits video answers.